 Some people are shocked when they first come across this principle.
 They understand it as saying something like; as long as you do not harm your personal physical well being enjoy yourself, even at the expense of others.
-But this is not what the principle says.
-Rather it points out the absurdity of harming yourself through excessive indulgence in something no matter how pleasurable.
+But it seems to me that this is not what the principle says.
+Rather it is has two aspects.
+The first is focused on the absurdity of harming yourself through excessive indulgence in something no matter how pleasurable.

-Additionally, the principle reminds us that, on one hand it is harmful to participate in pleasurable activities when I have qualms, “moral” or otherwise, about what I’m doing.
-However, it also asks us to remember that it can work the other way as well, and that I also cause myself to suffer (feel unhappy, conflicted, etc) when I reject or deny pleasure because of an ill-founded belief or prejudice.
+The second reminds us that, on one hand it is harmful to participate in pleasurable activities when I have qualms, “moral” or otherwise, about what I’m doing.
+Importantly however, at the same time it also asks us to remember that I can also cause myself unnecessary suffering (unhappiness, feeling conflicted, etc) when I reject or deny pleasure because of an ill-founded belief or prejudice.

 Another very important thing to notice is that, like all the others, this principle should not be taken in isolation.
 None of the principles should be applied by itself, and none of them should be interpreted in ways that oppose any of the others.
 For example, in this case there is another principle that says, “When you harm others you remain enchained.
 When you treat others as you would have them treat you, you liberate yourself”.